Contributors Dropdown icon

 Finding the right mix of metrics

 While quantitative data may be the lifeblood of digital and content marketers, some softer qualitative data can also help paint a more detailed picture of your marketing performance.
-The triple S of Sales, Support and customer Success gives you great insight in the customer journey new clients go through - including where they might need more information.
+The triple S of Sales, Support and Customer Success gives you great insight in the customer journey new clients go through - including where they might need more information.

 Qualitative and quantitative research don’t need to be siloed from each other, either.
 Account managers and other customer-facing representatives can add needed context by jotting down some notes within your CRM.
 This blend of hard numbers and human observation can ensure that you’re interpreting your performance results accurately.